 It had backfired on me before.
 I wonder what tricks you have up your sleeve.

 I’m in a cafe and you come in looking frazzled with 3 young Things.
 I hear you order a hot drink in a cup with a lid before changing your mind and asking for water.
 You get your 2 eldest Things an enormous cookie to share.
 You don’t really want to but you bribed them to get out of the house and out of the house you are so….

 The table next to me is free and you all sit down at it.
 The baby throws his toy on the ground over and over again while the other 2 fight over which half of the cookie they want.
 You guiltily check social media on your phone.
 This has 2 effects.
 The cookie argument stops almost immediately but only because their attention is now firmly fixed on watching something on your phone.
 You say no even though you want to let them because you can’t face arguing with them to turn it off when it is time to go.

-In her distress, one of the Things flails her arms around a bit and knocks over your water.
+In her distress, the toddler Thing flails her arms around a bit and knocks over your water.
 As you turn to mop it up the baby throws his toy on the ground again.
 I want to give you a hug but I suspect I’ll send you over the edge.

 Now we leave every day for the school run and often I don’t come home again before I pick the Things up from school.
 Afternoons where I don’t have to leave the house are a welcome relief!

 That first summer we went to the pool or the playground.

 It’s only round the corner but now I spend so little time at home during the weekdays, I relish a bit of downtime with the Things.
 If I open the front door to our house we know we will find 5-10 other Thing friends playing in the street.
 Their mums will be out there or on the porch.

 You go home to realise that you have changed in ways that your friends and family have not.
 These experiences are special and to be treasured.
 We might not have it any other way but we cannot avoid the fact that they make us different.